prk-2023/vork_area/2025/Finance/Must_read_Preservation_cash_Flows.md

 Illusion to reality pill

 Recently a close relative introduced a saving scheme.
-Which caught my wifes interest, being close relative it was indireclty a obligatory entrapment.

-There are many such schemes in Bharat, and I do constantly keep getting calls from my Bank and other sources for possible investment plans. ( Adithy birla, LIC, Kotak .... )
+There are many such schemes in Bharat, and we constantly keep getting calls from my Bank and other sources for possible investment plans. ( Adithy birla, LIC, Kotak .... )

-The intenet of this writeup is to share my view and I get if may be my thinking is incorrect.
+The intent of this write-up is to share my view and listen to comments if my thinking is wrong.

-Most of such saving/insurance schemes basically picture a Long term financial promises, life insurance, retirement plans or pension-linked investments.
+All saving/insurance schemes give a picture of Long term financial promises, life insurance, retirement plans or pension-linked investments.

-My Intent is to preserve the value of saving over time.
-And build/calculate/asses any investment plan.
+When viewed from the point of preserving the value of saving over time.
+We not re-build/calculate/asses any investment plan.

 And here are some points:

-1. All these financial instruments are desined with a marketing team and hire Agents.
+1. All these financial instruments are designed with a marketing team and Agents.
-2. The promis of saving/retirement/pension when viewed in 10 to 40 years and beyond. ( they never promis you returns in that form of currency which still retains its purchasing power )  All you get is debased currency in return.
+2. Promises of saving/retirement/pension some even go beyond 10 ..40 years and beyond. ( What they never promise you is *the returns in that form of currency which still retains its purchasing power* )  Instead all you get is debased currency in return.

    This is backed by :
-    - monetry history
+    - Monetary history
-    - math
+    - Math
-    - macro cycles
+    - Macro cycles
-    - common sense
+    - Common sense

 3. All Returns Are Measured in Decaying Units
     A 6% annual return sounds great — but if the currency loses 80% of its purchasing power, what is that return really worth?
     It's like getting more Monopoly money every year — you feel richer, but can buy less.

-    ❗ Most retirement or insurance products never adjust for true inflation — only CPI-based narratives, which are systematically underreported.
+    ❗ Most retirement or insurance products never adjust for true inflation — only CPI-based narratives, which are systematically under reported.

-4. Going with schemes You’re Locked In, But the Issuer Isn’t These plans give the illusion of certainty, but:
+4. Going with schemes You’re Locked In, But the Issuer isn’t These plans give the illusion of certainty, but:
-   - Companies can restructure
+   - Issuing Companies can restructure ( with law to protect them are in place, lawyers, CA, political segment support to help them do so. )
    - Governments can rewrite rules
    - Monetary regimes can collapse

    You bear all the long-term risk — they get short-term inflows

    The fine print always protects the issuer, not the investor.